 Safely remove hardware option in Windows 7 right click context menu

-We will a batch file to bring the Safely remove hardware window, which otherwise you had to click on the small arrow in 7 notification area, then right click the USB device, then click the Eject that option.
+We will create a batch file to bring the Safely remove hardware window, which otherwise you had to click on the small arrow in Windows 7 notification area, then right click the USB device, then click the Eject that drive option.
 3 clicks were needed, more over, the Safely remove hardware window menu appears relatively slowly.

-You can, however use the batch file as a standalone file in instead of Right click menu in Windows 7, so that, double clicking it will bring the Safely remove hardware option window.
+You can, however use the batch file as a standalone file in desktop instead of Right click menu in Windows 7, so that, double clicking it will bring the Safely remove hardware option window.

 It will look like this (the icon can be changed as per your wish):